Haufe-Lexware/docker-style-guide/docker_compose.md

 ## Compose File Instruction Reference

 **Achtung:** The compose file defines services, and services are normally implemented with / within 1 docker container.
 For the this section the word "service" refers to both: a Docker service is exposed by a Docker container.
-Additionally, you may want to test
+Additionally, you may want to test. _ToDo check this statement to see if it is still correct - If not then remove_

 Some of the Docker Compose instructions that help to configure multi-container applications are listed below.
 For documentation that list all Docker Compose instructions, [go to Docker Compose file reference](https://docs.docker.com/compose/compose-file/).
 The top level Compose file sections - `services:` and